transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 ### The Möbius Topology of τ and ɔ

-The relationship between τ and ɔ exhibits a Möbius-like topology that elegantly illustrates its non-dual, non-monistic nature:
+Mirroring the book cover of the 1994 edition of *Laws of Form*, where the two axioms are drawn on a Möbius-strip, the relationship between τ and ɔ *also* exhibits a Möbius-like topology that elegantly illustrates its non-dual, non-monistic nature:

 * **Seeming Duality, Actual Continuity**: Like the two "sides" of a Möbius strip that are actually one continuous surface:
   * τ and ɔ appear distinct when viewed locally